Rochdale Principles

 The Rochdale Principles are a set of ideals for the operation of cooperatives.
-They were first set out in 1844 by the Rochdale Society of Equitable Pioneers in Rochdale, England and have formed the basis for the principles on which co-operatives around the world continue to operate.
+They were first set out in 1844 by the Rochdale Society of Equitable Pioneers in Rochdale, England, and have formed the basis for the principles on which co-operatives around the world continue to operate.
 The implications of the Rochdale Principles are a focus of study in co-operative economics.
-The original Rochdale Principles were officially adopted by the International Co-operative Alliance (ICA) in 1937 as the Rochdale Principles of Co-operation.
+The original Rochdale Principles were officially adopted by the International Cooperative Alliance (ICA) in 1937 as the Rochdale Principles of Co-operation.
 Updated versions of the principles were adopted by the ICA in 1966 as the Co-operative Principles and in 1995 as part of the Statement on the Co-operative Identity.

 Current ICA version of co-operative principles

 The Rochdale Principles, according to the 1995 ICA revision, can be summarised as follows.

 Voluntary and open membership

 The first of the Rochdale Principles states that co-operative societies must have an open and voluntary membership.
 According to the ICA's Statement on the Co-operative Identity, "Co-operatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination."